hrushik98/non_mem_chatbot/README.md

 # non_mem_chatbot
-This does not store the history of the previous chats
+This chatbot does not store the history of the previous chats Used GPT-3 as the model and streamlit to deploy it.